MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/00-self-evaluation/src/main/java/README.md

 # Self evaluation 1

 This self evaluation is created for the purpose of self reflection and to match your current level of programming against our expectations.

+You will have 2 dedicated days to complete it.
+Should that not be enough, we expect you to finish it after-hours / over the weekend.

 This self evaluation is in no means a 'classic' test in which the received grades are the most important aspect.
-Therefore, the self evaluation will not be graded.
-However, you will receive extensive feedback on your solutions.
+Therefore, the self evaluation will not be graded in a numerical way.
+However, you will receive extensive feedback on your solutions which you should review in-depth!

 You should be able to correctly complete the theoretical questions and the codelabs, although some looking-up and tinkering might be necessary.
-Do always (try to) formulate an answer first, only then search for additional information to improve on your answer.

-It is our expectation that you should understand most of the questions, codelabs and have a general idea of the answers up-front.
-Should that not be the case, take the time to study the question's subject better so that it becomes more clear.
+It is our expectation that you should understand most of the questions and should be able to solve all the codelabs.
+Should you feel like you're struggling heavily with every codelab, make sure to address this.
+We will be more than happy to see how - and help you - to get you back on track as soon as possible!

-**The process is more important than the goal**, don't simply copy/paste answers from the internet.
-Make sure you truely understand your answer.
+**The process is more important than the goal**, don't simply copy/paste (theoretical) answers or solutions from the internet.
+Make sure you truly understand what you're doing!
 Try to work as autonomous as possible.

 ## Theoretical questions

+Do always (try to) come-up and formulate an answer first, only then search for additional information, should you be unsure of your answer, to improve your knowledge.

 Answer the questions inline, like the example below: